Fair Processing Notice / Privacy Notice

 Invoice Validation: Your care is commissioned (funded) by the CCG as we are responsible for paying for health services within your region.
 To ensure that public money is spent accurately, healthcare invoices are checked to ensure that they are accurate and genuine.
 To do this we need to be able to identify you so that the patient and the care provided match, but only information required to validate the invoice is used.
 Once your personal details have been used to check the validity of your care invoice, your personal details are deleted from our system before the invoice is processed for payment.

-NHS Medway CCG has signed an agreement with NHS Digital which has enabled the CCG to access a set of personal confidential data on our patients to undertake this activity.
-This is allowed by law via the Data Sharing Agreement with NHS Digital referenced above, and means the CCG does not need to obtain explicit consent from individual patients to carry out this activity.
+This is allowed by law via a section 251 agreement, without the need to obtain explicit consent from the individual patient.
+An agreement has been signed with NHS Digital which enables the set of personal confidential data on our patients to be accessed to undertake this activity.
+This is allowed by law via the Data Sharing Agreement with NHS Digital referenced above, and means that Optum do not need to obtain explicit consent from individual patients to carry out this activity.

-The CCG performs invoice validation within a secure processing environment and with a restricted number of authorised staff.
-All activities and personal information relating to invoice validation remain within this Controlled Environment and are not shared with other staff in the CCG, to ensure that the information received is used solely for the purposes specified in the Data Sharing Agreement.
+Optum Health Solutions (UK) perform Invoice Validation within a secure processing environment and with a restricted number of authorised staff.
+All activities and personal information relating to Invoice Validation remain within this Controlled Environment and are not shared with other staff, to ensure that the information received is used solely for the purposes specified in the Data Sharing Agreement.

 Risk Stratification: Risk stratification is a process GPs use to help them identify patients who may benefit from targeted healthcare interventions and to help prevent un-planned hospital admissions or reduce the risk of certain diseases developing, such as type 2 Diabetes.
 This is called risk stratification for case-finding.